You have come to the right place to find the best kids toys. Read on for my speech therapist's insider tips.

 When your child is actively engaged in playing (not watching TV or pressing buttons on a battery operated toy), he or she is developing cognitive, speech, and language skills!!

-Click here to review how to play with your best kids toys
+If you are confused on how to actually play with your child, click here to review how to play with your best kids toys.

 Nesting Cups: This is one of my FAVORITE toys.
 I use this almost daily during speech therapy with toddlers.

 WHY?
 Stacking cups are incredibly versatile and attractive to toddlers.
 Kids always gravitate towards them and these simple cups manage to keep their attention for a long time.

 HOW?
 Stack them up and make towers.
 Put objects inside each cup as you say a word.
 Hide objects underneath the cups and have fun finding them.
 Talk about colors.
 Count them.
 Talk about sizes.
 Fill with dirt and sand and dump them out.
 The list is endless.

 Blocks: Blocks are a classic toy that comes in all shapes and sizes.
 If you are handy, you can even make your own.

 Why?
 Blocks spark creativity and imagination.
 Children can create whatever they want!
 I can tie in almost any speech or language goal while playing blocks such as colors, following directions, turn-taking...you name it!

 How?
 Practice following directions by telling your child what and where to put different blocks.
 Work on the concepts "more," "tall," "high," "up," fall," "on," and "over."
 Work on speech sounds by having your child say a word before getting a block.
 Build creations and talk about them (i.e., build a castle and talk about who or what goes inside.)
 Again, the list is endless!